nitzanav/active-admin/README.md

 3. id

-### Important support only one field pagination
+### Important!!! -  support only one field modification

-please see code

 ```javascript